|

 of four basic truths, which are really just one, and that you apply yourself to eight general principles of

 changing the way you think about the world around you as well as your "self".
 That's it.
+Stop being influenced by every little thing that happens around you!

-Why is that it you may ask?
+Why is that "it", you may ask?

-Because changing the way you think is enlightenment itself.
+Because changing the way you "think" is enlightenment itself.
 This is why it is called awakening, due to the fact

 - All existence is Dukkha (a Pali term roughly corresponding to a number of terms in English including